Kethen/ubuntu_gnome_flashback_17.10/README.md

 -----
 Important:

-If you want to be absolutely safe during a release upgrade (say, 18.04 when it releases), run ubuntu-gnome.sh restore.
+If you want to be absolutely safe during a release upgrade (say, 18.04 when it releases), run

+	bash ubuntu-gnome.sh restore

+or

+	./ubuntu-gnome.sh restore

+as pointed out here http://community.ubuntu.com/t/restoring-ubuntu-gnome-experience-in-17-10-reference-steps/1016/7

 Description: